 Master Resilience Trainers

-Master Resilience Trainers work with commanders to develop a unit resilience training plan, conduct quarterly resilience training and traing the unit's Resilience Trainer Assistants.
+Master Resilience Trainers (MRT) work with commanders to develop a unit resilience training plan, conduct resilience training and train Resilience Trainer Assistants.
 Resilience training plans include training to help mitigate the at-risk trends within the unit and teaching basic resilience skills.
-MRTs conduct two hours of resilience training for every Soldier, every quarter.
-MRTs also conduct Resilience Training Assistant classes and support Beyond the Yellow Ribbon Reintegration events.
+MRTs conduct 14 resilience skills to every Soldier every two years along with conducting resilience training at the Yellow Ribbon Reintegration Events.